 Depending on the severity of the injury, treatment may include:

 Hospitalization for observation

-Moderate sedation or assistance with breathing that would require being placed on a breathing machine, also called a "mechanical ventilator" or "mechanical respirator"
+Moderate sedation or assistance with breathing that would require being placed on a breathing machine, also called a mechanical ventilator or mechanical respirator

-How is ICP monitored?
+How is intracranial pressure (ICP) monitored?

 Intracranial pressure is measured in two ways.
 One way is to place a small hollow tube (catheter) into the fluid-filled space in the brain (ventricle).
 Other times, a small hollow device (bolt) is placed through the skull into the space just between the skull and the brain.
-Both devices are inserted by the doctor either in the intensive care unit or in the operating room.
+Both devices are inserted by the doctor either in the intensive care unit (ICU) or in the operating room.
 The ICP device is then attached to a monitor that gives a constant reading of the pressure inside the skull.
 If the pressure goes up, it can be treated right away.
 While the ICP device is in place your child will be given medicine to stay comfortable.
 When the swelling has gone down and there is little chance of more swelling, the device will be removed.